 3. Check in regularly

 Check-ins can take many forms.
-You can send around anonymous surveys to take your team’s general pulse, while managers can also check in individually with solicitors.
+You can send anonymous surveys to take your team’s general pulse, while managers can check in individually with solicitors.

-Most importantly, make it clear that you genuinely care about your team’s mental health—and show that you’re willing to take swift action if they’re struggling.
+Most importantly, make it clear that you genuinely care about your team’s mental health and show that you’re willing to take swift action if they struggle.

 4. Be willing to change

-Firms should avoid trying to second guess their team, assuming they know how solicitors feel and what they need.
-Instead, they should ask for their opinions and seek out advice on what the firm must do better.
+Firms should avoid trying to second-guess their team, assuming they know how solicitors feel and what they need.
+Instead, they should ask for their opinions and seek advice on what the firm can do better.

 However, we warn you: this could be uncomfortable.
 It may reveal ugly truths hidden at the very core of your firm.
 For example, leaders might discover their management style is more harmful than helpful.
 Embrace the feedback as objectively as possible.
-Understand what needs to change, why, and take action.
+Understand what needs to change and why, and then take action.

 Be willing to change your firm’s processes, attitudes, client base, and culture if necessary.
 Show employees that their mental health is a top priority.